archanaheeralal77/OWASP-Top-10-Broken-Access-ControlA1/README.md

 5. Use Least Privilege.

-6. Utilize IAM in AWS.
+6. Utilize Identity and access management (IAM) in AWS & Azure.

 **CIA Consequences:**